MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 ## Policy-based device compliance reports

 Each compliance policy you create directly supports compliance reporting.
-To view the reports for an individual policy, in the admin center go to **Devices** > **Compliance Policies** > **Policies**, and then select the policy for which you want to view its report details.
+To view the reports for an individual policy, in the admin center go to **Devices** > **Compliance** > **Policies**, and then select the policy for which you want to view its report details.

 By default, when you select a policy Intune opens the Monitor tab for that policy, where Intune displays: